antonio150/UploadImageBundle/readme.md

 symfony console upload-image-bundle:install
 ```

-Add the bundle to your `config/bundles.php` file:
+Add the bundle to your if missing `config/bundles.php` file:

 ```php
 return [